leo-mazz/freshair/README.md

 scope and domain.
 Interaction with other modules (like the Broadcast Controls) should happen through the API.
 - The website should require minimal maintenance from the webmaster.
 - The code should be well-tested.
-Try to write tests first before implementing a new feature.
-Views and stylesheets should be tested manually and on different browsers and devices.
+Views and stylesheets should also be tested manually and on different browsers and devices.
 - The code should be heavily documented, both with comments in the code itself and as external documentation (like this README file).
 The documentation should